ShuklaLab/ShuklaLab.github.io/index.md

 layout: default
 ---

+## Research
 Shukla Lab aims in developing Machine Learning (ML) / Artificial Intelligence (AI) based computational methods for in silico biomarker discovery and patients’ stratification in inflammatory diseases, cancer and multimorbidity via exploiting high-throughput omics, clinical and healthcare data.
 For more details regarding software and tools developed from our lab please see our [Github repository](https://github.com/ShuklaLab).

 ## Principal Investigator

 ### Priyank Shukla
-Priyank is a Lecturer in Stratified Medicine (Bioinformatics) at Ulster University.
+Priyank is a Lecturer in Stratified Medicine (Bioinformatics) and Associate Course Director of MSc Personalised Medicine program at Ulster University.
 For more detials about him, [please see here](https://pure.ulster.ac.uk/en/persons/priyank-shukla).

 ## PhD Researchers

+### Kathryn Christie (2020 - _cont._)
+Thesis title: Mental health diagnosis using cognitive analytics

+### Bodhayan Prasad (2018 - _cont._)
+Thesis title: Computational analyses of WGS and phenotypic data with treatment response from patients with multimorbid disease conditions

 ### Angelina Thomas Villikudathil (2017 - _cont._)
 Thesis title: Computational approaches in biomarker discovery for treatment response and comorbidity in type 2 diabetes

-### Bodhayan Prasad (2018 - _cont._)
-Thesis title: Computational analyses of WGS and phenotypic data with treatment response from patients with multimorbid disease conditions

-### Kathryn Christie (2020 - _cont._)
-Thesis title: Mental health diagnosis using cognitive analytics

 ## MSc Researchers